UBC Orbit Logo

-UBC Orbit develops new technologies and designs constantly, but our efforts are currently concentrated on two main projects.
+UBC Orbit develops new technologies and designs constantly.
+Our efforts are currently concentrated on two main projects.
 Keep checking this page and follow us on social media for updates as they occur!

 With support from UBC, the Radio Amateurs of Canada, and the European Space Agency's Fly Your Satellite!
 Programme, we are in the process of building and testing our satellite with an aim to launch it in a few years.